yuri-schmaltz/Wan2GP/docs/FINETUNES.md

 2) Launch WanGP *python wgp.py --save-quantized*
 3) In the configuration menu *Transformer Data Type* property choose either *BF16* of *FP16*
 4) Launch a video generation (settings used do not matter).
 As soon as the model is loaded, a new quantized model will be created in the **ckpts** subfolder if it doesn't already exist.
-5) To test that this works properly set the local path in the "URLs" key of the finetune definition file.
-For instance *URLs = ["ckpts/finetune_quanto_fp16_int8.safetensors"]*
+5) WanGP will update automatically the finetune definition file with the local path of the newly created quantized file (the list "URLs" will have an extra value such as *"ckpts/finetune_quanto_fp16_int8.safetensors"*
 6) Remove *--save-quantized*, restart WanGP and select *Scaled Int8 Quantization* in the *Transformer Model Quantization* property
 7) Launch a new generation and verify in the terminal window that the right quantized model is loaded
 8) In order to share the finetune definition file you will need to store the fine model weights in the cloud.
 You can upload them for instance on *Huggingface*.
-You can now replace in the definition file the local path by a URL (on Huggingface to get the URL of the model file click *Copy download link* when accessing the model properties)
+You can now replace in the finetune definition file the local path by a URL (on Huggingface to get the URL of the model file click *Copy download link* when accessing the model properties)

 You need to create a quantized model specifically for *bf16* or *fp16* as they can not converted on the fly.
 However there is no need for a non quantized model as they can be converted on the fly while being loaded.